PerfectFit-project/CravingCuesInVR/README.md

 Open as Unity project, open the "PanoramicEnvsNetworkingVR" Scene, build the project for PC Standalone with Windows as the target platform, and run.
 Need two instances running to test the communication functionality, i.e. editor and an instance from the build executable, or two instances of the built executable, one being the researcher (host) and the other being the participant (client).
 Host password is "a".

-Either (via a ticking the relevant checkmark on the UI):
+Either (via a ticking the relevant checkbox on the UI):
 1. Host sets up a server and connects on the localhost network address.
 Waits for client to connect through the localhost network address as well.
 2. Host sets up Unity Relay server, which produces a Relay ID key.
 This key needs to be passed to the participant who has to enter it at login, so that they can connect to the server created by the host.